humb1e1989/TCP-file-transfer-system/README.md

 ## Implementation details

-### User Authorization and File Encryption
+### 1. User Authorization and File Encryption

+#### MD5 Encryption
-> The system employs MD5 encryption algorithms to secure user account passwords, establishing a robust authorization mechanism.
+The system employs MD5 encryption algorithms to secure user account passwords, establishing a robust authorization mechanism.

+#### Token Feature
 A “token” feature is integrated to enhance the accuracy of user authorization.

+#### File Integrity and Authenticity
 The integrity and authenticity of the transferred files are confirmed through a unique encryption value, ensuring secure and reliable file transfers.

-### Software Defined Networking (SDN)
+### 2. Software Defined Networking (SDN)

+#### Mininet
+The project utilizes Mininet to construct virtual network topologies.

+#### Ryu SDN Framework
-> The project utilizes Mininet to construct virtual network topologies, managed via the Ryu SDN framework.
-This approach facilitates the direct forwarding and redirection of data packets, offering flexibility and adaptability in data transmission pathways.
+Managed via the Ryu SDN framework, this approach facilitates the direct forwarding and redirection of data packets, offering flexibility and adaptability in data transmission pathways.

-### File Transfer Protocol
+### 3. File Transfer Protocol

+#### Client-side Application
-> The client-side application is designed to save files upon receiving the correct upload schedule, preparing them for transmission.
+Designed to save files upon receiving the correct upload schedule, preparing them for transmission.

+#### Upload Initiation Time
 The initiation time of the upload is recorded using Python’s “perf counter()” function.

+#### Information Packaging
 Essential information, including “key,” “block-index,” “token,” and “bin-data,” is packaged and sent to the server to execute the file transfer.

-### Network Performance Evaluation
+## 4. Network Performance Evaluation

+#### Wireshark
-> Wireshark is employed to assess network performance under various file transfer protocols, providing insights into network latency and overall efficiency.
+Employed to assess network performance under various file transfer protocols, providing insights into network latency and overall efficiency.

+#### Performance Tests
 Comprehensive performance tests validate the system’s efficiency and stability, confirming its readiness for real-world application.

 ## Results and contributions